Missouri Home Funeral Laws

 • the county coroner or medical examiner.

-If there is more than one member of a class -- for example, you have many children or several siblings -- a funeral director may rely on the instructions of any one of them, provided the director has no knowledge that another member of the class objects.
-(Missouri Statutes § 194.119.7.)
+If there is more than one member of a class—for example, you have many children or several siblings—a funeral director may rely on the instructions of any of them, provided the director has no knowledge that another member of the class objects.
+If the funeral director knows that one member has an objection, then a majority of the class members will make funeral and final disposition decisions.
+(Mo.
+Rev. Stat. § 194.119 (2024).)

 For more information about making a durable power of attorney for health care in Missouri, see Living Wills & Medical Powers of Attorney.